 The following are some examples detailing the functionality of the REST-based interface using HTTP methods.
 This interface delegates all functions involving a product:

+http://pds.nasa.gov/registry-service/registry/extrinsics/

-- http://pds.nasa.gov/services/registry/products/ - GET: Retrieves a paged list of products from the registry. - POST: Publishes a product to the registry.
+- GET: Retrieves a paged list of products from the registry. - o POST: Publishes a product to the registry.

 This interface acts on a specific product (lid stands for logical identifier):